nanoframework/Samples/samples/HTTP/README.md

 ### Deploying the sample

-- Select Build > Deploy Solution.
+- Select `Build > Deploy Solution`.

 ### Deploying and running the sample

-- To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
+- To debug the sample and then run it, press F5 or select `Debug > Start Debugging`.

+> **Important**: Before deploying or running the sample, please make sure your device is visible in the Device Explorer.

+> **Tip**: To display the Device Explorer, go to Visual Studio menus: `View > Other Windows > Device Explorer`.